C. Narayana Reddy

-Cingireddi Narayana Reddy (29 July 1931 – 12 June 2017), popularly known as CiNaRe, was an Indian Telugu-language poet and writer.
-Reddy had produced over eighty literary works including poems, prose-plays, lyrical plays, translations, and ghazals.
+Cingireddi Narayana Reddy (29 July 1931 – 12 June 2017), popularly known as CiNaRe, was an Indian Telugu-language poet, writer, and critic.
+He had produced over eighty literary works including poems, prose-plays, lyrical plays, translations, and ghazals.
 He was also a professor, film lyricist, actor, and Rajya Sabha politician.
-Reddy was awarded the Jnanpith Award by the Government of India in 1988, and he served as the Vice Chancellor of Telugu University.
+He also served as the Vice Chancellor of Telugu University.

+Narayana Reddy won several awards in his career including the Jnanpith Award, India's highest literary honour, for Viswambhara in 1988.
+He was conferred with the Sahitya Akademi Fellowship in 2014, the highest honour of the Sahitya Academy, India's National Academy of Letters.
+The Government of India honored him with the fourth and third highest civilian awards, Padma Shri (1977) and Padma Bhushan (1992).

-He ventured into the film industry as a lyricist with the 1962 film Gulebakavali Katha.
+Narayana Reddy also ventured into the film industry as a lyricist with the 1962 film Gulebakavali Katha.
 Subsequently, he penned the lyrics for more than 3,500 songs and won two state Nandi Awards for Best Lyricist.

 Early life and career

-Cingireddi Narayana Reddy was born on 29 July 1931 in the village of Hanumajipet in present-day Telangana to a Telugu family of Malla Reddy and Buchamma.
+Cingireddi Narayana Reddy was born on 29 July 1931 in the village of Hanumajipet in present-day Rajanna Sircilla district of Telangana to a Telugu family of Malla Reddy and Buchamma.
 His father was a farmer and his mother was a housewife.
+He did his primary, secondary and higher secondary in Urdu medium as education in Telugu was not available under Nizam's rule.
+He studied Telugu privately during schooling in Sircilla under the guidance and tutelage of Gurus and Satavadhanis Seshadri Ramana Kavulu of Machilipatnam.

-After completing his higher secondary education, he went on to study at the Osmania University, Hyderabad in 1949.
-Reddy studied in Urdu medium until his graduation as education in Telugu was not available under Nizam's rule.
+After completing his higher secondary education Karimnagar, he went on to study at the Osmania University, Hyderabad in 1949.
 He took Telugu as his subject during his graduation.
 Reddy received his Master of Arts degree in 1954 and became a college lecturer in 1955.
 He received Ph.D. in 1962 on "Modern Traditions of Telugu" and became a professor in 1976.

-He did his primary, secondary and higher secondary in Urdu medium.
-He studied Telugu privately during schooling in Sircilla under the guidance and tutelage of Gurus Satavadhani Seshadri Ramana Kavulu of Machilipatnam.
+He learned of modern Telugu literary giants and read books written by Gurram Jashua, Sri Sri, Devulapalli Krishna Sastry.
 He was mentored by the legendary poet and Jnanpith awardee Kavi Samrat Viswanatha Satyanarayana of Vijayawada, the first principal of Karimnagar Government College (1959–61).
-After completing his primary and secondary education at his hometown, he moved to Hyderabad to pursue his degree education.
-He learned of the Modern Telugu literary giants and read books written by Gurram Jashua, Sri Sri, Devulapalli Krishna Sastry.

 Naryana Reddy married Suseela and with her had four daughters.
 Reddy instituted an award named after his wife which is presented annually to the female writers.
 Reddy was nominated to the Rajya Sabha, the upper house of the Indian Parliament, in August 1997.